PRODUCTION NUMBER: 1400

 All discs from the Hisato Masuyama collection.
 Thanks Hisato!

-The Pirate was released on home video in the early years of the formats, first on videodisc then VHS, Laser Disc, DVD and hopefully soon on Blu-ray or 4K and remastered.
-That Technicolor screams for a new restoration!
-We can hope.
-Until then, the film is also available for digital download from iTunes.
+The Pirate was released on home video in the early years of the formats, first on videodisc then VHS, Laserdisc, DVD, and most recently on Blu-ray (remastered to its original glorious luster).